top of page

 The End

 On Father’s Day, my family decided to visit a privately owned wildlife park east of town.
 With the promise of wolves, bears, and mountain lions, I was all in.
-Even though the early summer heat was already here, and with the lack of shade at the park, I knew our adventure would be short-lived—but still an adventure nonetheless.
+Even though the early summer heat was already here, and with the lack of shade out at the park, I knew our adventure would be short-lived, but still an adventure nonetheless.

-With the midday heat, if I were a bear, I wouldn’t come out for anything—not even ripe human trash.
-So I ad-libbed the family and adult versions of each “lack of encounter” we didn’t have.
-Even the cats, which had a covered sleeping platform with glass next to us, didn’t move.
-I convinced my 3½-year-old son to speak up to entice our predator to open an eye, yet nothing.
+With the midday heat, if I were a bear, I wouldn’t come out for anything, not even ripe human trash.
+So, I ad-libbed the family and adult versions of each lack of encounter we didn’t have.
+Even the cats, which had a covered sleeping platform with glass next to us, didn’t even move.
+I convinced my 3 1/2-year-old son to even speak up to entice our predator to open an eye, yet nothing.
 As we left, I swear one of the sleeping cats lifted a paw to give us the middle finger.
 Somehow, I didn’t blame him.

-I don’t look at houses as entertainment, especially when I’m “off the clock.”
-I’m a General Contractor, and most days I’m in people’s houses.
-If you get my drift.
+I don’t look at houses as a sense of entertainment, especially when I’m “off the clock.”
+I’m a general contractor, and most days I’m in people’s houses, if you get my drift.

-Well, this turned out to be the house.
-A month later, and of course the hottest month of the year, we were moving.
-Fortunately, we gained 2,000 feet in elevation, so it was cooler at the new house—but damn, it was sure toasty down in the valley we came from.
+Well, this turned out to be “the house.”
+A month later, and of course the hottest month of the year, we’re moving.
+Fortunately, we gained 2,000 ft in elevation, so it was cooler at the new house, but damn, it was sure toasty down in the valley from which we came.

-Fast forward to present time.
-We’ve been here six months and are settling in.
-It’s nice to live among the conifers and have snow on the ground for the last three months.
-A week before Halloween, the local herd of deer ate our Jack-o’-lanterns right off the front door.
+So let’s go to present time.
+We’ve been here for six months, and we’re settling in.
+It’s nice to live amongst the conifers and to have snow on the ground for the last three months.
+A week before Halloween, the local herd of deer ate our jack-o’-lanterns right off the front door.
 But hey, mountain living!
-Rather that than the local herd of teenage degenerates molesting pumpkins with golf clubs or M-80s.
-Purely fictitious, of course.
+I'd rather that than the local herd of teenage degenerates molesting pumpkins with golf clubs or M-80s.
+Purely fictitious, I know nothing of the idea of said teen degenerate tendencies—none.

-So I go to my collection of great fish books on the bookcase.
-Dig out a favorite, easily remember the storyline visuals, then drift off into my own summer visuals of a special river.
-Catching myself going down that hole, I close the book—shack nasties.
+So I go to my collection of great fish books from the bookcase, dig out a favorite, and easily remember the storyline visuals.
+I then drift off into my own summer visuals of a special river.
+Catching myself going down that hole, I close the book.
+Shack nasties.

 On a bright Sunday morning, with a fresh cup of coffee, I find myself standing over my fly-tying desk.
-It’s not a “bench,” I’m not that cool.
-I’ve even debated cutting down the legs of my stool to sit better.
-It’s that short—it was probably made for a kid or someone who worked for the great Oz.
-I found it alongside the road, seemingly someone else’s discarded frustration.
+It’s not a “bench”—I’m not that cool.
+I’ve even debated cutting down the legs of my stool to sit better at it.
+It’s that short.
+It was probably made for a kid or someone who worked for the Great Oz.
+I found it alongside the road—seemingly someone else’s discarded frustration also.

-Breezing through my fly boxes, I check inventory quantities.
+Breezing through my fly boxes, I’m looking at inventory quantities.
 That’s my lead-in to actually start tying more flies.
-I tell myself, okay, okay—here’s a dozen size 18 dry fly hooks.
-Dump them into the dish, dig out dubbing and hackle.
-You’re going to make some Adam’s.
+I tell myself, okay, okay, here’s a dozen, size 18 dry fly hooks.
+Now dump them out in the dish and dig out dubbing and hackle.
+You’re going to make some Adams.
 And look, there’s a package of size 16s.
-Next dozen, go up a size.
+So next dozen, go up a size.

-By the fourth fly, I’ve caught myself looking at nymph hooks.
-Gazing up at my pheasant tails protruding from an old mug my father gave me.
-Next thing is the bead head package.
-There goes the two dozen Adam’s I was going to make.
-On to pheasant tails, until I realize I should really make a variety of Elk Hair Caddis—here we go, suffering from the shack nasties.
+At about the fourth fly, I’ve caught myself looking at nymph hooks, gazing up at my pheasant tails protruding from an old mug my father gave me.
+The next thing is the bead head package.
+There goes the two dozen Adams I was going to make.
+Then I was onto pheasant tails, until I realized I should really make a variety of elk hair caddis.
+Here we go, suffering from the shack nasties.

-I’ll give myself credit for staying at the desk.
-I might be all over the place with caffeine-induced ADD, but by the time I need another cup of coffee, I’ve spun out two dozen flies.
-I’ve even delved into foam, with a few Beatles and funny-looking—but fishy—hoppers.
-Pleased with my progress, gazing out the window west at the 10,000-foot range across the valley, I see dark clouds building, fog-like white blanketing the peaks and trees, coming this way.
-Shack nasties have me convinced I’ll never fish again—ever.
+I will give myself credit for staying at the desk.
+I might be all over the place with caffeine induced ADD, but by the time I need another cup of coffee, I’ve spun out two dozen flies.
+I’ve even delved into the foam side of things with a few beetles and funny-looking but fishy hoppers.
+So, fortunately, I’m now pleased with my progress.
+Gazing out the window looking west at the 10,000 ft range across the valley, I see more dark clouds building.
+The fog-like white is blanketing the peaks, trees, and coming this way.
+The shack nasties have me convinced I will never fish again—ever!

 I even entered the YouTube black hole.
-I do admit there are a few people I appreciate—Hugh Fly Fisherman, Trippin on Trout, and, as a curveball, Does It Doom (which I won’t go into).
+I do admit that there are a few people on there that I actually appreciate: Huge Fly Fisherman, Trippin’ on Trout, and the curveball, Does It Doom, which I won’t go into.
 I don’t know how long I was in that black hole, but by the time I got out, the vision of Rip Van Winkle was prevalent.
 I need to go shave.

 Comments